Rocky Gray

-William Rocky Gray (born July 2, 1974) is a drummer and guitarist who has been part of the Arkansas metal scene since the early 1990s.
-He was the drummer for the rock band Evanescence from 2003-2007 and the lead guitarist for Solus Deus.
-He is the lead guitarist for Living Sacrifice and the drummer for Soul Embraced, Mourningside, Machina, and We Are the Fallen.
+William Caldwell "Rocky" Gray (born July 2, 1974) is an American drummer and guitarist.
+He is a guitarist for the bands Living Sacrifice, Even Devils Die, and Creepy Carnival, and the drummer for Soul Embraced, Mourningside, Machina, and We Are the Fallen.
+He played drums for Evanescence from 2003–2007 and Fatal Thirteen from 2006–2014, and was a guitarist for Shredded Corpse (1991–1998) and Solus Deus (2012–2017).
 Gray also released a solo album titled Accursed (2015).

 History

-In 1991, Gray joined the grindcore band Shredded Corpse with David S. The band released two albums and eventually disbanded in 1998.
-In 1997 he formed Soul Embraced with David S. and broke up in 1998.
+Gray joined the grindcore/brutal death metal band Shredded Corpse, performing bass and vocals on all recordings.
+The band released two albums and eventually disbanded in 1998.
+In 1997, he formed Soul Embraced with David Sroczynski, and the band broke up in 1998.
 From 1991 to 1998, Gray played for many bands, with Shredded Corpse being his main gig.
-In 1998, Gray joined the Christian death metal band Living Sacrifice with Arthur Green and Matthew Putman.
+In 1998, he joined the Christian death metal band Living Sacrifice with Arthur Green and Matthew Putman.

-In 1999, Gray reunited Soul Embraced with his brother-in-law Chad Moore and fellow Living Sacrifice member Lance Garvin, and released their debut EP, The Fleshless.
-In 2000, Living Sacrifice Embraced released their fifth album, The Hammering Process, which was Gray, Green and Putman's first release with the band.
-Later that year, Soul Embraced released their debut studio album, For the Incomplete.
-In 2002, Living Sacrifice released their sixth album Conceived in Fire, and Soul Embraced released their sophomore album, This Is My Blood.
-Gray formed the band Kill System in 2002 with Garvin, Moore, John LeCompt, and recorded their debut self-titled album.
-They disbanded in 2003.
-In early 2003, Gray left the band to play drums live for the rock band Evanescence; he was replaced by Cory Brandan Putman.
+In 1999, Gray reunited Soul Embraced with his brother-in-law Chad Moore and Living Sacrifice member Lance Garvin, and the band released their debut EP, The Fleshless.
+In 2000, Living Sacrifice released their fifth album, The Hammering Process, which was Gray, Green and Putman's first release with the band.
+The following year, Soul Embraced released their debut studio album, For the Incomplete.
+In 2002, Gray formed the band Kill System with Garvin, Moore, and John LeCompt.
+Kill System recorded their debut self-titled album.
+In early 2003, Gray played drums live for the rock band Evanescence, whose debut album, Fallen, featured a cover of Soul Embraced's song "My Tourniquet", which Gray co-wrote.
+He was replaced in Kill System by Cory Brandan Putman and the band disbanded that year.

 After Gray left Living Sacrifice, Soul Embraced released their album Immune.
-In 2003, Evanescence released their debut album, Fallen, which featured a cover of Soul Embraced's song "My Tourniquet".
 In 2005, Gray got together with Garvin and Bruce Fitzhugh to record three additional songs for Living Sacrifice's greatest hits, In Memoriam.
-Later that year, Gray joined Evanescence guitarist John LeCompt in the band Machina.
+Later that year, Gray joined LeCompt in the band Machina.
+Gray also launched a clothing line called CrimeWave Clothing.
 In 2006, Gray joined the horror-themed band Fatal Thirteen (also stylized as Fatal 13) as the drummer.
-Gray also formed his own solo project, 3 for Sorrow, and another project with his brother-in-law, called The Burning.
+He also formed his own solo project, 3 for Sorrow, and another project with his brother-in-law, called The Burning.
 Both projects ended almost as abruptly they started.
 Gray stated that The Burning was put aside as he was focusing on other projects.
+In 2007, Gray left Evanescence.